SolraBizna/bad-apsqrt/README.md

 # How to use

 Don't!
 This algorithm is bad.
-If you're already deep enough in the rustc\_apfloat rabbit hole to need this crate, its rustdoc should be easy to understand.
-If you're not, then you'll be saving yourself a lot of headache by finding another solution to your problem.
+[IEEE APSqRt](https://github.com/SolraBizna/ieee-apsqrt) is much faster!

 # Legalese